sauro-, saur-, -saurus, -saurid, -saur,

 Chubut lizard from Late Cretaceous Chubut Province, southern Argentina.
 Named by Guillermo del Corro in 1974.

 A Chungking lizard from Late Jurassic Chungking (Chongqing) in Sichuan Province, China.
 Named by Chinese paleontologists Zhiming Dong, Shiwu Zhou, and Yihong Zhang in 1983.

 A Cretaceous lizard from the Late Cretaceous age of the Green Sand deposits in Burlington County, New Jersey.
 First named by Joseph Leidy in 1851, its genus was redefined in 1889 by British paleontologist Richard Lydekker who assigned many species of Late Jurassic and Cretaceous plesiosaurs from around the world to Cimoliasaurus (which he respelled Cimoliosaurus).

 A branched-tooth (or broken) lizard from Late Cretaceous southern Argentina.
 The name, klao, break is probably named for the broken-up way the type specimen was collected; that is, pieces were recovered at different times years apart.
 Another source [http://www.enchantedlearning.com/subjects/dinosaurs/glossary/indexc.shtml] says that its headless fossilized skeleton was found in Kansas, USA.
 Named by Othniel Charles Marsh (1831-1899) in 1890.

 A fragment-tooth lizard from Late Cretaceous Kansas.
 Named by Florentin Ameghino in 1898.

-A sturdy lizard from Late Triassic.
-Its name comes from Greek akompsos, not delicate, unadorned.
-Named by M. G. Mehl in 1915.
+A clepsydra lizard from Late Triassic North America.
+The name comes from Greek clepsydra, waterclock.
+Named by Isaac Lea in 1851.